9 Recommended Changes To Help You Live Better With Diabetes

 Excess alcohol consumption can affect the control of blood sugar.

-A little known fact is that Stress has been identified as a risk factor for type 2 diabetes.
+A little-known fact is that Stress has been identified as a risk factor for type 2 diabetes.

 When you’re stressed, hormones like cortisol are released.